agilogy/agilogy-blog/_drafts/writing-a-parser-combinator-library-2.md

     .map { case ((((_, b1), _), b2), _) => JsonArray(List(b1, b2)) }
 ```

 ✅! ♻️ But that destructured argument to `map` was ugly.
 Let's try to fix it with some more sugar.
+My idea is that whenever we sequence a parser of `Unit` and any other parser of any type `A`, we don't care about the `Unit` value and we just want the `A`, not a `Pair<Unit,A>`.
 I'll create an extension for `Parser[Unit]` where `sequence` ignores the `Unit` and I'll add a `sequence` version taking a `Parser[Unit]` that ignores that other `Unit`.
 As I'll need the original `sequence` in multiple places, I define it at the root level:

 ```scala
 def _sequence[A, B](a: Parser[A], b: Parser[B]): Parser[(A, B)] = ...